-Rhode Island has the 23rd least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+Rhode Island has the 25th least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
 To find out where school funding is distributed most equitably, WalletHub scored 36 districts in Rhode Island based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.

 Most & Least Equitable School Districts in Rhode Island